 - Provide LEV operatives with appropriate training in the effective use and management of LEV systems.

-- Complete a weekly inspection checklist, or implement a similar system, to ensure that routine system performance is monitored and recorded and that any defect reported for remedial action is logged, detailing the actions taken.
+- Complete a daily inspection checklist, or implement a similar system, to ensure that routine system performance is monitored and recorded and that any defect reported for remedial action is logged, detailing the actions taken– pro forma logbooks are available via the right-hand menu to record these daily checks and any remedial action.

 - Implement an appropriate maintenance plan for all LEV systems, with maintenance of suitable records by a named responsible person.

-- Ensure appropriate decontamination is carried out prior to any inspection, test, or maintenance, and the Certicate of Decontamination is completed and attached to the sash /system so that it is readily visible.
+- Ensure appropriate decontamination is carried out prior to the inspection, test, or maintenance of equipment or plant that any test engineer could come into contact with.
+A Certificate of Decontamination should be completed where this is the case and attached to the sash/system so that it is visible.